ansarid/pysicktim/README.md

 Introduction
 ------

 This is a python library made to interact with the SICK TiM561 LiDAR sensor over the USB connection.
-This library was created to help developers who are using python to implement the TiM5xx LiDAR.
+This library was created to help developers who are using python to implement the TiM5xx LiDAR easily into their projects using python.

  The functions of this library includes:
  * Reading Settings and Data